KenKundert/sshconfig/README.rst

    active.

 init_script:
-   A script that should be run when on this network.
+   A script that should be run before using this network.
 May be a string or a list of strings.
 If it is a list of strings they are joined together to form a command.

    The unlock-peets script is included as an example of such a script.
 It is used to automate the process of accepting the terms & conditions on the